AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 This analysis is designed to filter artifacts and annotate fusion calls from STARfusion and Arriba fusion callers with the goal of prioritizing oncogenic fusions.
 We considered all inframe and frameshift fusion calls with a minimum of 1 junction reads and at least one gene partner expressed (FPKM > 1) to be potential true calls.
 We then removed fusion calls that had many spanning fragment reads compared to junction reads (`spanning fragment read count` minus `junction read count` greater than ten) as potential false positives.
-We prioritized a union of fusion calls as true calls if the fused genes were detected by both callers OR the same fusion was recurrent within a broad_histology (>2 samples) OR the fusion was specific to the broad_histology.
+We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a broad_histology (>2 samples), the fusion was specific to the broad_histology.
 We removed calls for which one gene was 5' or 3' fused to more than five different other genes within a sample as potential false positives.
 We annotated putative driver fusions and prioritized fusions when at least one fused gene was a known kinase, oncogene, tumor suppressor, curated transcription factor, on the cosmic consensus gene list.
 We also annotated fusions between pairs of genes that were observed in TCGA.